San Pedro, Laguna

-It is named after its patron saint, Saint Peter.
+It is named after its patron, Saint Peter.

 San Pedro has been dubbed as “dormitory town” of Metro Manila and migrants from other provinces commuting everyday through its highly efficient road and transport system.
 Despite being one of the smallest political units in the entire province, with a total land area of only 24.05 km2, San Pedro is the 5th most populous city (out of 6) after the cities of Biñan, Calamba, Santa Rosa and Cabuyao.
 The city also has the highest population density in the province of Laguna and in the whole Calabarzon region, having 15,000 PD/km2.
 San Pedro became a component city of Laguna by virtue of Republic Act No. 10420 dated March 27, 2013.

 Etymology

 The name of San Pedro originates from its old name: San Pedro [de] Tunasán.
 The first part of the name comes from Spanish for its patron saint, Saint Peter; while the second part comes from Tunasán, which literally means "a place where there is Tunás" (Nymphaea nouchali), a medicinal plant abundant on the shoreline of Laguna de Bay.
 Tunasan is also the name of a neighboring barangay in Muntinlupa, located just north of San Pedro.
 In 1914, by virtue of Act No. 2390, the town's name was abbreviated to its current iteration.